 - a.
-Mobilising global and regional commitments to strengthen and implement the AUDPF, to draw on the African Declaration on internet rights and freedoms and domesticate the Malabo convention on cybersecurity and personal data. - b.
+Mobilising global and regional commitments: The implementation of the AUDPF can be strengthened by drawing on the African Declaration on Internet Rights and Freedoms to domesticate the Malabo Convention on Cyber Security and Personal Data Protection. - b.
 The African Continental Free Trade Area: Implementation of the AUDPF can be leveraged to strengthen cross-border digital economy policies and initiatives.